Implement a Successful Rule-Based System for Process Automation in Your Company

 Rule-based systems are used to solve problems, make decisions, and make predictions and recommendations.
 They also control actions that have been defined by their rules.
 Rule-based systems have been around for a long time but they are only now starting to see increased interest from the mainstream business world due to their ability to help businesses automate repetitive tasks or processes so that they can focus on more strategic activities such as innovation and growth.

-A rule-based system is created using a simple set of assertions and rules that specifies how to act on a defined condition.
+A rule-based system is created using a simple set of assertions and rules that specify how to act on a defined condition.

 These rules are generally defined as if-then statements (IF-THEN rules):